Scale logo color

 While VMware has been a staple in the virtualization industry for years, alternatives like Scale Computing Platform have emerged as compelling options.
 SC//Platform distinguishes itself through its simplicity and integrated approach, offering a hyperconverged infrastructure that combines storage, compute, and virtualization in a single solution.
 This integrated approach eliminates the need for separate hardware and software components, streamlining deployment and management processes.

 Moreover, SC//Platform boasts features such as automated failover and self-healing capabilities, ensuring high availability and resilience without the complexity often associated with traditional virtualization solutions.
 Additionally, SC//Platform's cost-effective licensing model and simplified management interface make it an attractive choice for organizations seeking to optimize their IT infrastructure without compromising on performance or reliability.
-If you're interested in learning more, you can read about our hypervisor in SC//HyperCore.

 The VMware hypervisor comes in various types and versions tailored to different use cases and environments.
 The primary variant, VMware ESXi, is available in several paid editions, including vSphere Essentials Plus, Standard, and Foundation.